blocktrail/blocktrail-wallet/src/lib/blocktrail-sdk/README.md

  - `blocktrail-sdk-full.js` (and `blocktrail-sdk-full.min.js`) the blocktrailSDK browserified + jsPDF bundled

 If you use these browserified versions of our SDK it will be accessible as `window.blocktrailSDK` or plain `blocktrailSDK`.

+Known Supported and Tested Browsers:
+ - Android 4.3+ (Use Crosswalk for lower versions if neccesary)
+ - iOS6+
+ - IE9+

+For the following any modern version will work just fine:
+ - Chrome
+ - FireFox
+ - Safari

 Uglify
 ------